Hannalysis/100DaysOfCode/README.md

 --- Day 26 ---
  2024-11-11

- So today I started working on a project to test my knowledge on the Selenium module - making a script to automate playing a version of the Cookie clicker web game (https://orteil.dashnet.org/cookieclicker/).
+ So today I started working on a project to test my knowledge on the Selenium module - making a script to automate playing a version of the Cookie clicker web game (the one at orteil.dashnet.org).

  I encountered struggles from the get go, as I spent a little too long trying different approaches to locating the html elements, only to find once I utilised input functions to pause and resume the script, the code was locating those elements fine, its just that the script was not allowing for web page loading times - including the times between pop-ups such as cookies, and language selection.
 I added a command to halt the script briefly, and it allowed my script to dismiss the prompt and select the locale.